natewinn/natewinn.github.io/_posts/2014-05-03-a-common-goal.md

 <img>![Winn Family After the Race]({{ natewinn.com }}/assets/2014-05-03-after-run.jpg)</img>
 <figure><figcaption>After Crossing the Finish Line</figcaption></figure>

 There have been *numerous* times along the way that I've really wanted to throw in the towel.
-It says **intensive** on The Iron Yard website for good reason!
 But, I try to remember the [people]({% post_url 2014-04-15-teamwork-makes-the-dream-work %}) pulling for me, and I don't want to let them down.
 I would encourage you in setting out to achieve something big, take someone along for the ride.